-EMV stands for Europay, Mastercard and Visa, and has been used for years throughout the world, was introduced in the U.S. about 18 months ago.
-The cards are also called smart cards, chip cards, smart-chip cards and chip-enabled smart cards.
+EMV stands for Europay, Mastercard, and Visa, and has been used for years throughout the world, and was introduced in the U.S. about 18 months ago.
+The cards are also called smart cards, chip cards, smart-chip cards, and chip-enabled smart cards.

 Here’s what you need to know about the new generation of cards.